winterdharma/DharmaPearls/01_agama/ksudraka/T765/Itvr_83.md

 11\.
 “Having been subject to grief, they are able to recognize, ‘I’m subject to grief.’
 Knowing the misfortune of being subject to illness as it really is, they search for the ultimate, griefless, and unsurpassed safety of Nirvāṇa.
 {:#p11}

 12\.
 “Having been subject to defilement, they are able to recognize, ‘I’m subject to defilement.’
 Knowing the misfortune of being subject to illness as it really is, [680a] they search for the ultimate, undefiled, and unsurpassed safety of Nirvāṇa.
+Such is called the noble search.
 {:#p12}

 13\.
 “Such a search is approved and praised by all Tathāgatas.
 For what reason is such a noble search approved and praised by all Tathāgatas?
 As a result of this search, there’s the noble teaching that’s able to escape forever, able to head for Nirvāṇa, able to tire and become free [of desire], able to cease and become tranquil, able to attain insightful wisdom, able to achieve complete awakening, and able to realize Nirvāṇa.
 As a result of this search, all that’s subject to birth, old age, illness, death, grief, lamentation, sorrow, suffering, and vexations can be transcended.
 Therefore, such a noble search is approved and praised by all Tathāgatas.